-20 fast and fluid news apps for iPhone and Android
+Keep up-to-date with the best news apps on iPhone and Android

 Inoreader

-This app is another news aggregator that brings all the news to you, instead of you having to check every news site individually.
+Inoreader is another news aggregator that brings news from around the world straight to you.
+Choose from 28 sections, and you’ll be served news that’ll interest you.
 It allows you to save web pages for later viewing and search for content you’ve liked in the past.
-You can subscribe to news feeds covering technology, business, politics, and more.
-You can even subscribe to your favorite YouTube channels.
+Best of all, it’ll remember which articles you’ve read and serve you only content you haven’t yet seen.
+Since it’s an RSS reader, you can even subscribe to your favorite YouTube channels.
 It’s compatible with Android or iOS, and there’s a version designed especially for iPads.

 Download now for: